 We are a modern, successful and visionary organisation that understands and represents the needs of all tenants of all ethnic backgrounds.

 Unity was formed in 1987 with the aim of building a strong, BME-led, community housing association to meet the housing needs of black and minority ethnic communities throughout Leeds.

-Two decades have since passed and Unity continues to be the lead BME housing association in Leeds delivering a range of housing and regeneration services as well as playing an important strategic role in the city.
+Three decades have since passed and Unity continues to be the lead BME housing association in Leeds delivering a range of housing and regeneration services as well as playing an important strategic role in the city.

 Supporting BME Communities

 Unity Housing Association serving BME communities since 1987